protawn/synaps/README.md

 SynapsJS updates markup in response to API data without re-rendering, without templating, and without embedding logic inside markup.
 Your HTML remains declarative.
 Your JavaScript remains imperative.
 The two never bleed into each other.

 This makes SynapsJS ideal for API-driven interfaces, dashboards, forms, and SPAs that want perfect SEO because all markup is present at load.
+It can also play a key role in managing the presentation layer of headless CMS solutions.

 ## Key Features
 ### Reactive State